Scholar Meghan Bromert and Rotarian Roger Crabbs

 - Outgoing scholars must live or be from District 5100.
-Incoming scholars must live and attend the approved Study institution in District 5100.
+Incoming scholars must live and attend the approved study institution in District 5100.

 - Scholarships may not be used for studies that are already underway.

 - The Scholar may NOT be (1) a Rotarian; (2) an employee of a club, district, or any other Rotary entity, or of Rotary International; (3) the spouse, a lineal descendant, or an ancestor (parent or grandparent by blood) of any person in the forgoing two categories.
-The Scholar MAY BE a members of a Rotaract Club.
+The Scholar MAY BE a member of a Rotaract Club.

 - Scholarships may not be used in conjunction with a “study abroad program” operated by an institution other than Rotary.